Graduate Certificate in Advanced Imaging (MRI) (4769)

 This program applies to students who commenced in 2020 or later.

-The Graduate Certificate of Advanced Imaging MRI examines the radiobiological effects of ionisation and excitation on human cell biology for both small and large doses and their Stochastic, Deterministic, and Genetic effects on Humans.
-It explores the different designs of MRI units and the associated accessories as well as the physical structure and safety requirements in MRI.
+The Graduate Certificate of Advanced Imaging (MRI) examines the radiobiological effects of ionisation and excitation on human cell biology for both small and large doses and their Stochastic, Deterministic, and Genetic effects on Humans.
+It explores the different designs of Magnetic Resonance Imaging (MRI) units and the associated accessories as well as the physical structure and safety requirements in MRI.
 Program content employs evidence-based approach to examine different diagnostic imaging pathways for the different organs and human body parts.
-The Graduate certificate is designed to also accommodate Nursing and Medical professionals who will be relying on MRI for clinical assessments or working in MRI as well as to non-health related professional anticipating work with or within the health industry.
+The Graduate certificate is designed to also accommodate Nursing, and Medical professionals who will be relying on MRI for clinical assessments or working in MRI as well as to non-health related professional anticipating work with or within the health industry.

 Prospective students should visit the following websites for general enquiries about this program.